 Investing In the Everyday Economy

-Our central investment theme here at NextView is the “Everyday Economy”.
-Specifically this is the digital redesign of broad categories of everyday living, thanks to cutting edge technologies and innovative business models.
+Our central investment theme here at NextView is the “Everyday Economy.”
+In short, we seek the digital redesign of broad categories of everyday living, thanks to cutting edge technologies and innovative business models.

-As individuals, the things we do and the purchases we make account for 70% of U.S. GDP.
-This activity is clustered in a handful of areas: home, transportation, food, work & money, health, apparel, and entertainment.
+As individuals, the things we do and the purchases we make account for 70% of US GDP.
+This activity is clustered in a handful of areas: home, transportation, food, work and money, health, apparel, and entertainment.
 Each of these categories represents a market opportunity in excess of $1 trillion, and each of them is ripe for disruption by digital technologies.

 The digital transformation of the Everyday Economy isn’t solely limited to how we learn about or shop for products and services — it’s now fundamentally changing how we experience them.

 Managed marketplaces, lab-grown “meat”, robotics, and on-demand delivery networks are changing how we experience the simple pleasure of eating a meal.
 Other companies are rethinking our concept of home and lodging.
-The physical office hasn’t been rendered obsolete by any means, but various digital collaboration tools are fundamentally changed how and with whom many people work on a daily basis.
-Uber and Lyft aren’t simply making it easier to hail a taxi — these services, along with the potential advent of autonomous vehicle technology, are reshaping the entire notion of car ownership and personal mobility.
+The COVID-19 pandemic and mass adoption of remote work amplified the influence of digital collaboration tools on how and with whom many of us work on a daily basis.
+Lyft and Tesla don’t simply make it easier to hail a ride or drive sustainably — these companies, along with the potential advent of autonomous vehicle technology, are reshaping the entire notion of car ownership and personal mobility.

 The internet has transitioned from just simplifying the marketing funnel to redefining the actual products and services we consume.

 While our lens on the Everyday Economy is focused on our actions as individuals, it’s not constrained to B2C companies.
 There are countless B2B startups that are enabling this digital transformation and how consumers experience the Everyday Economy.
-For example, Attentive, is enabling retailers and brands to engage with their customers in new ways.
-Similarly Ocean Freight Exchange is reshaping how the raw inputs of countless goods (like grain, chemicals, or iron ore) make their way across the high seas.
-Consumers may only experience these products indirectly, but they’re shaping their everyday experience of shopping and the goods they purchase.
+For example, Attentive is enabling retailers and brands to engage with their customers in new ways.
+Similarly, Datapeople is reshaping how recruiters and hiring managers at companies such as Doordash, Square, CVS, and Dow Jones use analytics to more efficiently identify and hire diverse, qualified candidates.
+Consumers may only experience these products indirectly, but they’re shaping their everyday experience of shopping, working, and personal development.

 Interested in reading more about Everyday Economy?
 Here are a few posts we’ve written that go a level deeper on our thematic approach: